jsconan/whoop-box/README.md

 The source code should have been downloaded, as well as the libraries.

 Note: you can also use a graphical interface tool.
 In this case, please make it can also install the submodules.

+Note 2: the easiest way is to call the `init.sh` script, that will take care of this for you.

 ### <a name='Configuration'></a>Configuration